 MBA 506: One course in financial accounting and one course in managerial accounting

 MBA 507: Two courses in business law

-All courses are offered one night a week and held within a 5:00-7:30 or 7:35-10:05 time period.
+All courses are offered one night a week.
 Students can pursue the program as intensively as they choose.
 There are also Saturday courses, as well as online and hybrid courses, in addition to the regular course offerings.

 MASTER OF BUSINESS ADMINISTRATION REQUIRED COURSES

 MBA courses are open only to those students matriculated into the MBA program or by permission of the MBA Director.
 Maximum full-time enrollment in the MBA program cannot exceed more than four (4) courses or 12 credits per term.